 - Ultimately eating an unprocessed diet

-3. High Intensity Interval Training (HIIT)
+3. High Intensity Training (HIT)

 Intensity is king!
 Our body only responds to specific stimulus and when we exercise, that stimulus is the intensity.
 If your weights are too light or your heart rate is too low, you simply will not achieve the results you’re after.
 After years of listening to people tell me about their lack of results, I am convinced they were not training at the right intensity.
-HIIT training ensures you will be working hard enough AND you don’t have to do a long session.
+HIT training ensures you will be working hard enough AND you don’t have to do a long session.
 Short and sweet – perfect for the busy person!

 4. Intermittent Fasting (IF)